Wall Street tumbles on concerns over Italy's political turmoil

 On Monday, Italy’s president set the country on a path to fresh elections by appointing a former International Monetary Fund official as interim prime minister with the task of planning for snap polls and passing the next budget.

-Prices of U.S. 10-year Treasury bonds US10YT=RR, traditionally a safe haven for capital at times of global political stress, rose and yield fell to their lowest level since mid-April at 2.8767 percent.
+Prices of U.S. 10-year Treasury bonds, traditionally a safe haven for capital at times of global political stress, rose and yield fell to their lowest level since mid-April at 2.8767 percent.

 That pushed down shares of major U.S. banks.
-Citigroup (C.N), JPMorgan (JPM.N) and Goldman Sachs (GS.N) fell between 1.7 percent and 2.4 percent.
+Citigroup, JPMorgan and Goldman Sachs fell between 1.7 percent and 2.4 percent.
 Treasury yields can influence bank shares as higher lending rates tend to boost bank profits.

 “The kick-off to a shortened trading week is looking ugly as Italy’s political woes weigh heavily on the global markets,” noted Peter Cardillo, chief market economist at Spartan Capital Securities in New York.